rafaduran/rdc-blga/docs/source/blga.rst

   This value represents how frequently is called :cpp:func:`iterate`, being called :cpp:func:`fastIterate` all remaining iterations.

+.. cpp:member:: bool alfa

+    Flag used to know if wether alfa parameter is being used or not.

 .. cpp:member:: ResultWriter<std::ofstream>* rw_

   :ref:`ResultWriter` object used for outputting